Rangers vs. Yankees Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Gleyber Torres and others are available when the Texas Rangers host the New York Yankees at Globe Life Field on Saturday (at 7:05 PM ET).
+Those looking to place a player prop bet can find odds for Gleyber Torres, Marcus Semien and others in the New York Yankees-Texas Rangers matchup at Globe Life Field on Sunday at 2:35 PM ET.

 Bet on this matchup or its props with DraftKings!